Big data: Definition

 The term big data has been in use since the 1990s, with some giving credit to John Mashey for popularizing the term.
 Big data usually includes data sets with sizes beyond the ability of commonly used software tools to capture, curate, manage, and process data within a tolerable elapsed time.
 Big data philosophy encompasses unstructured, semi-structured and structured data; however, the main focus is on unstructured data.
 Big data "size" is a constantly moving target; As of 2012 ranging from a few dozen terabytes to many zettabytes of data.
-Big data requires a set of techniques and technologies with new forms of integration to reveal insights from data-sets that are diverse, complex, and of a massive scale.
+Big data requires a set of techniques and technologies with new forms of integration to reveal insights from datasets that are diverse, complex, and of a massive scale.
 Variability is often included as an additional quality of big data.

 A 2018 definition states "Big data is where parallel computing tools are needed to handle data", and notes, "This represents a distinct and clearly defined change in the computer science used, via parallel programming theories, and losses of some of the guarantees and capabilities made by Codd's relational model."

 In a comparative study of big datasets, Kitchin and McArdle found that none of the commonly considered characteristics of big data appear consistently across all of the analyzed cases.
 For this reason, other studies identified the redefinition of power dynamics in knowledge discovery as the defining trait.
 Instead of focusing on the intrinsic characteristics of big data, this alternative perspective pushes forward a relational understanding of the object claiming that what matters is the way in which data is collected, stored, made available and analyzed.